rotki/docs/premium/api-keys.md

-# API Keys & Secrets
+# API Credentials

-rotki premium uses API Keys and Secrets to connect your subscription to the rotki application.
+rotki premium uses API credentials to connect your subscription to the rotki application.
 This guide explains how to create, manage, and secure your API credentials.

-## What are rotki Premium API Keys?
+## What are rotki Premium API Credentials?

-API Keys and Secrets are authentication credentials that:
+The API Key and Secret are authentication credentials that:

 - Link your rotki app to your premium subscription
 - Enable premium features in the application
 - Allow cloud backup and sync across devices
 - Identify your account for device limit management

-## Creating API Keys
+## Creating API Credentials

-### First-Time Creation

 After purchasing a subscription, you need to manually generate your API credentials:

 1. Go to your [subscription page](https://rotki.com/home/subscription)
-2. Navigate to the **API Keys** section
+2. Navigate to the **API Credentials** section
 3. Click the **Create** button
 4. Your credentials will be generated and displayed:
    - **API Key** - Your public identifier